Motherhood is one of the greatest things many women experience.

 #3: You Might Have Less Patience For All Children Once You’re A Mother

 Before I had children, I was a nursery volunteer, a babysitter, and even a nanny.
 Before having our own, we often see children as innocent beings, who are simply exploring their world.

 After having children, and seeing them 24/7, you realize these little human beings are capable of some behavior you just simply can’t understand.
 Why did your two-year-old draw on the wall… again?
 Why?

 You find the patience to deal with your own toddler, but you might find it harder with someone else’s.
 Why?
 Perhaps you’re simply exhausted from your own children.
 Perhaps you realize just how calculated misbehavior can seem.

 It isn’t uncommon for a former Mary Poppins to find herself just a little less fond of everyone else’s children.

 #4: You Can Live With Little Strangers

 You half expect this when your child becomes a teen.
 You’re prepared to try to fight against it happening.
-But you just might wake up one day and not recognise your 4 or 8 year-old.
+But you just might wake up one day and not recognize your 4 or 8-year-old.